Why Perfectionism & Planning are a Bad Combination

 Let me explain.

 I cannot stress this enough- a planner is a tool to help you achieve your best life!
-The planner should work for you and your life style and be like your partner in reminding you of important information and deadlines, and support you in your daily tasks in order for you to achieve your bigger goals.
-Off course we like to make our planners pretty, but it should be a reflection of YOU!
-Not the Youtuber you follow or that person on Instagram that possibly just writes and decorates her planner as show.
+The planner should work for you and your lifestyle and be like your partner in reminding you of important information and deadlines and support you in your daily tasks in order for you to achieve your bigger goals.
+Of course, we like to make our planners pretty, but it should be a reflection of YOU!
+Not the Youtuber you follow or that person on Instagram that possibly just writes and decorates her planner as shown.

 Your enemy here?
 Comparison!

 Be kind to yourself.
 Not being perfect, doesn't mean you are failing!
-Not being perfect means you are being truth to yourself.
-It means you are navigating through your routine, your emotions and learning experience.
-Not being perfect means that you are not paralysed by a fear that keeps you stuck.
+Not being perfect means you are being true to yourself.
+It means you are navigating through your routine, your emotions, and your learning experience.
+Not being perfect means that you are not paralyzed by a fear that keeps you stuck.